Best Cameras Under $500 (2026)

 GoPro HERO13 Black vs HERO12 Black

 The HERO13 adds magnetic mounting (faster swaps), HB-Series interchangeable lens compatibility (macro, anamorphic, ND filters), 10-bit HLG video, and doubled slow-motion frame rates.
 Sensor, processor, and core 5.3K/27MP capability are identical.
-The HERO12 now clears at ~$269 — $60-110 cheaper than the HERO13. [src10]
+At current Amazon pricing the HERO13 (~$349) is actually ~$20 cheaper than the HERO12 (~$369), so the HERO13 is the better default unless the HERO12 dips below it on sale. [src10]

-Pick HERO13 if: you'll use HB-Series lenses or magnetic mounts, or want the latest firmware support window.
+Pick HERO13 if: you'll use HB-Series lenses or magnetic mounts, want the latest firmware support window, or just want the lower current price.

 Decision Logic